Lzhenghong/Shiok-Riders/README.md

 Create an Expo account and login into it on your Expo app

-Open this link "exp://exp.host/@zhenghong/shiok" in your phone's browser
+Open this link "exp://exp.host/@zhenghong/shiok" (IOS) or "http://exp.host/@zhenghong/shiok" (android) in your phone's browser

 This should navigate to the Expo app on your phone